Lorenatiu/CI-CD/doc/Java.md

 |Configuration Key | Comments
 --- | ---
-|Java.**JavaDistributionInPath**| The key provided by InRule for access to the Java dstribution service, coming with the specific license.
+|Java.**JavaDistributionInPath**| The key provided by InRule for access to the Java distribution service, coming with the specific license.
 |Java.**JavaDistributionUri**| The URI for the InRule Java distribution service.
 |Java.**JavaDistributionInPath**| The local folder used as the temporary location for the rule application file before being sent to the irDistribution service.
 For the Azure deployment with CI/CD service, this location is overridden with the default TEMP location for the app service.
 |Java.**JavaDistributionOutPath**| The local folder used as the temporary location for saving the generated Java JAR file before upload to either GitHub or Box.com.
 For the Azure deployment with CI/CD service, this location is overridden with the default TEMP location for the app service.